Our next conference: Stepping Up: Online transition course for students beginning A Level RS in September 2025

 .

-1. Genetics
+Genetics

 The first lecture will explore the fast-developing world of genetics.
 Since CRISPR was unveiled in 2012 a whole world of new possibilities have opened up, ranging from “healthy” cooking oil to fry chips (made from genetically edited plants) through to editing the genomes of embryos to create babies immune to HIV.
-Nevertheless, as the saying goes, just because we can do something doesn’t mean we should… so, what are the moral objections to tampering with genetics and should we be worried?
+Nevertheless, as the saying goes, just because we can do something doesn’t mean we should… so, what are the moral objections to tampering with genetics, including religious objections, and should we be worried?
 This session will conclude with an activity and a Q&A session.

 .